NorthCoastChurch/IT-Policy/Policy-13-Artificial-Intelligence.md

 Prior to submitting a request to the IT Department for the use of an AI system, a requester should first obtain the approval of his or her manager.
 In addition, in evaluating whether to make a request, the requester should ensure that the AI system use, if approved, would conform with the guidelines in this Policy, prior to submitting such request.

-# **5. Training**
+# **5. Awareness**

-All North Coast Church Representatives who interact with AI systems must be trained on this Policy.
-Additionally, specific departments or functions at North Coast Church may require more specific training on the use of AI systems for their department or function when more high-risk.
+All North Coast Church Representatives who interact with AI systems must be aware of this Policy.
+Additionally, specific departments or functions at North Coast Church may require more specific training on the use of AI systems for their department or function when using AI in high-risk usecases.

 # **6. Reporting Non-Compliance**